 Some of the best “toys” for kids with autism are sensory tools that can be used in new ways, including therapeutically.

 Take a look at your sensory spaces and what you might want to add to a wishlist for loved ones to gift.
-Maybe a new swing, crash mat, tunnel, or trampoline would be the perfect sensory toy for your child.
+Maybe a new swing, crash mat, compression pod, or body sock would be the perfect sensory toy for your child.

 The holidays are a wonderful time to reconnect with loved ones but, depending on your own family dynamics or proximities, not all extended family will be as informed about your child with autism.